zedapp/zed/app/manual/howto/navigation.md

 Filtering
 ---------
-There are a few special symbols you can use to alter the mode and meaning of your filter query.
+There some special syntax you can use to alter the mode and meaning of your filter query.

 * `/` starting your query with `/` only matches paths with your query as